 The solution to this dating dilemma is obvious.
 As a female reader so succinctly commented: “Man up, nice guys!”
-After all, if a guy isn’t man enough to ask a woman out, he probably isn’t quality relationship material anyway.
-Chances are that a guy who’s intimidated by a woman’s beauty would put that woman on a pedestal if by some chance they did start dating.
+What she’s insinuating is that if a guy isn’t man enough to ask a woman out, he probably isn’t quality relationship material anyway.
+That’s not always the case, although a guy who’s intimidated by a woman’s beauty is likely to put her on a pedestal if by some chance they did start dating.
 Excessive doting might sound like a problem many women would be willing to endure but life on a pedestal can get old very quickly.
 A mature woman wants a partner who treats her as an equal; she will settle for nothing less than being authentically loved, not mindlessly worshipped.
 In short, a woman cures a man’s addiction to doting by acting as the anti-dote.

 Demanding that nice guys man up is obvious, yes, but a tall order.
 In order to approach a beautiful woman, a man needs to have healthy self-esteem.
 The greater his autonomy, self-knowledge, and self-confidence, the greater the likelihood he will feel worthy of being with an attractive woman.
 In short, a nice guy has to stop dreaming and start getting after it by doing the inner work that so many guys are reluctant to do.

 Ultimately, of course, to make a relationship work, both the man and the woman have to see and appreciate the inner beauty of each other’s souls as well as their own.
 When that day comes, external beauty will be little more than an afterthought.